karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 ##### Feature clustering

 Scikit learn contains a range of methods for clustering, or [feature agglomeration](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.cluster).
-The Ward clustering implemented in the framework has the advantage that you can tune the number of clusters to request from the main agglomeration.
-To include the Ward clustering in the framework, edit the json command file thus:
+The Ward clustering implemented in the process-flow has the advantage that you can tune the number of clusters to request from the main agglomeration.
+To include the Ward clustering in the process-flow, edit the json command file thus:

 ```
   "featureAgglomeration": {